GAS HOT WATER

 - or your water bills seem higher than usual

-Then call Metropolitan Plumbing.
-We have a plumber on standby 24/7 to repair or replace your hot water system.
+Then call Metropolitan Plumbing, we have a plumber on standby 24/7 to repair or replace your hot water system.
 We can have a fully qualified and licensed gas plumber to your home within an hour* of your booking, in an emergency.
 We also offer our customers the option of interest free payment terms* to help ease any financial pressure.

 Why choose gas hot water?

 Natural gas is one of the cheapest, most efficient ways of generating heat energy.
 As such, gas hot water systems are generally some of the best, most cost-effective and reliable hot water heaters available.
-If you’re already connected to the Natural gas network, switching over to a gas hot water system might be a very good decision.
+If you’re already connected to the Natural gas network, switching over to a new system might be a very good decision.
 Especially if you currently own an electric hot water heater, as they are the most expensive hot water systems to run.

 - Rheem Gas Storage Heaters